 2 – Making healthy choices (food & exercise) – Eat more vegetables.
 Exercise.
 Get out in nature and hike.
 Stop eating shit that’s basically rubber.
 Self-loving choices are not picking fries over salads all the time, or sitting on the couch instead of getting out for a run.
 People who love themselves have very different habits than those who don’t.
 We can’t begin to love ourselves and our bodies if we don’t make choices that cultivate that desired belief.

 Start now.
 Go for walks.
 Do a workout.
 Join a gym… learn about food.
 Start to cook.
 Go to yoga (it has the benefit of movement and meditation).
+And for all my gym junkies and workaholic entrepreneurs – give yourself permission to rest.

 3 – Boundaries – What are they?
 They’re guidelines and requirements for people to understand how to treat us.
 They communicate what makes us feel loved, what we need from a relationship, what our standards are when it comes to communication and how people need show up in our life, if they want to be in it.